-Interest rate offered by financial institutions is one of the most important factors to be considered in finalizing the desired home loan deal.
+Home loan interest rates are one of the most important factors that every prospective borrower considers before apply for the loan.
+Interest rate offered by financial institutions is one of the most important factors to be considered when finalizing the desired home loan deal.
 As we all know that taking a home loan is the biggest financial decision of one’s entire life.
 Likewise, choosing the best interest rates is also a part of your decision making before taking home loan.

 Finalizing on just the interest rate percentage does not make things simple because interest rates are further categorized into two types named as Fixed interest rates and Floating interest rates.
 Customers opting for home loan have the option to choose either type of interest rates.
 Therefore, we need to understand about fixed and floating interest rates in detail.